Home InfoSec Best Practice - An Unhelpful Term

 There is no “best”.

-This means that the resulting treatment or remediation plan for any given risk should consider these contextual elements.
+This means that for any given risk, the resulting treatment or remediation plan should consider these contextual elements.
 Many remediation plans might look the same (e.g., deploy the vendor’s patch to address the vulnerability), but their implementation will look very different in each organisation, due to that organisation’s unique environment.

 I used the term “appropriately secured” earlier on purpose, as it infers that context-specific risks are addressed through the implementation of commensurate security controls, which are fit for their purpose.

-Each security problem will have its own organisation-specific and contextually aware “appropriate” control, but these controls cannot be collated and aggregated into the book of “best” security, for all to digest and implement in the exact same way.
+Each security problem will have its own organisation-specific and contextually aware “appropriate” controls, but these controls cannot be collated and aggregated into the book of “best” security, for all to digest and implement in the exact same way.

-You can try that if you want, and to be honest if you do, you’ll probably still perform well in your infosec career, and no one will call you out for regurgitating textbook answers to problems.
+You can try that if you want and to be honest, if you do you’ll probably still perform well in your infosec career, and no one will call you out for regurgitating textbook answers to problems.
 But you won’t create much value.

 Non-Inclusive Language & Ideas